 - Are you in search of a vendor to implement your business idea with a dedicated development strategy?
 Or are you in search of staff augmentation to complement your existing team?

 Answering these questions will make it easier for you to understand your needs and eliminate all the unwanted outcomes together with the unexpected profit loss.
 Find out more information and Learn 10 Tips On How To Outsource Software Development here.
 Also, get to know how to build a web application for customized 3D models!

 The last question may even lead you towards choosing Outstaffing over Outsourcing.
 Let’s find out why!

 Of course, you shouldn’t mix outsourcing with outstaffing as the latter has a completely different meaning.
-Outstaffing is a work strategy, when a third-party worker or a team, who are officially employed within a company, perform software development for the company’s client remotely.
-Here, the development process and the scope of it is managed on the client’s side.
-Clients tend to choose outstaffing when the team has been already created but it lacks key-experts.
+Outstaffing is a work strategy, when a third-party worker or a team, who are officially employed within a company, performs software development for the company’s client remotely.
+Here, the development process and the scope are managed on the client’s side.
+Clients tend to choose outstaffing when the team has been already created but lacks key experts.
 So, there is a need for staff augmentation!
 Also, outstaffing suits best when the scope of work is undefined.
 The vendor company is obliged to provide such development services as salary, bonuses, equipment, and technical support.
 The only things a client controls are the tasks and assignments for an outstaffed employee.
 So, if everything isn’t much understood and defined – choose the practice of outstaffing!
 However, if you know all the aspects that should be carried out in the project and need to delegate project management but be able to participate yourself – outsourcing is the best choice!